-ALWAYS REVIEW HIGH-RES PDF
+ALWAYS REVIEW A HIGH-RES PDF

-You generate PDFs from the File menu.
+You generate PDFs from the File menu in Page Design and from the Export menu in the ladder.
 Use a low-resolution PDF for non-final quick proofs.
 A high-resolution PDF should be reviewed by the adviser before submission.
 Viewing a high-res PDF at 300 percent gives a good representation of the quality of images, etc. Be sure you're happy with the appearance of the high-resolution PDF.
 The PDF represents how the page will print.